pracsol/ModernDiskQueue/README.md

 * Install the ModernDiskQueue nuget package.
 * Change the `using` statements from `DiskQueue` to `ModernDiskQueue`.
 * ⚠️ If you have defined custom serialization strategies by implementing `ISerializationStrategy<T>`, change these to inherit from `SyncSerializationStrategyBase`.
-* ⚠️ If you are using the implementation interfaces (IFileDriver, IBinaryReader, etc), include the new namespace in your `using` statements.
+* ⚠️ If you are using the internal implementation interfaces (IFileDriver, IBinaryReader, etc), include the new namespace in your `using` statements.
 The implementation interfaces have been moved to the `ModernDiskQueue.Implementation.Interfaces` namespace.
 * ⚠️ If you directly reference `DefaultSerializationStrategy<T>`, this class has been replaced with `SerializationStrategyXml<T>`.

 Once you have done this, your code should compile and run as before.
 The sync API has not changed in any significant way.